Anglo-Saxon Chronicle: F: Canterbury Bilingual Epitome

-Copy of the Winchester Chronicle
+A2/G: Copy of the Winchester Chronicle

-[A2]/[G] Copy of the Winchester Chronicle: [A2] was copied from [A] at Winchester in the eleventh century and follows a 10th-century copy of an Old English translation of Bede's Ecclesiastical History.
+Copy of the Winchester Chronicle: [A2] was copied from [A] at Winchester in the eleventh century and follows a 10th-century copy of an Old English translation of Bede's Ecclesiastical History.
 The last annal copied was 1001, so the copy was made no earlier than that; an episcopal list appended to [A2] suggests that the copy was made by 1013.
-This manuscript was almost completely destroyed in the 1731 fire at Ashburnham House, where the Cotton Library was housed.
+This manuscript was almost completely destroyed in the 1731 fire at Ashburnham House in Westminster, where the Cotton Library was housed.
 Of the original 34 leaves, seven remain, ff.
 39–47 in the manuscript.

-However, a transcript had been made by Laurence Nowell, a 16th-century antiquary, which was used by Abraham Wheelocke in an edition of the Chronicle printed in 1643.
+A transcript had been made by Laurence Nowell, a 16th-century antiquary, which was used by Abraham Wheelocke in an edition of the Chronicle printed in 1643.
 Because of this, it is also sometimes known as [W], after Wheelocke.
 Nowell's transcript copied the genealogical introduction detached from [B] (the page now British Library MS. Cotton Tiberius Aiii, f.
 178), rather than that originally part of this document.
-The original [A2] introduction would later be removed prior to the fire and survives as British Library Add MS 34652, f.
+The original [A2] introduction was later removed prior to the fire and survives as British Library Add MS 34652, f.
 2. The appellations [A], [A2] and [G] derive from Plummer, Smith and Thorpe, respectively.

-Cottonian Fragment
+H: Cottonian Fragment

 The Cottonian Fragment [H] consists of a single leaf, containing annals for 1113 and 1114.
 In the entry for 1113 it includes the phrase "he came to Winchester"; hence it is thought likely that the manuscript was written at Winchester.
 There is not enough of this manuscript for reliable relationships to other manuscripts to be established.
 Ker notes that the entries may have been written contemporarily.